How to Use Different Environment Config with Node.js

 IP=''

-If you code is like following, the will use 127.0.0.1 instead.
+If your code is like the following, it will use 127.0.0.1 instead.

 process.env.IP || '127.0.0.1'